asbhosekar/eda-mini-project-IPL/README.md

 •	Boundaries contribute 50–60% of total runs per season
 •	Eden Gardens emerges as the most frequently used venue
-•	AB de Villiers, Virat Kohli, and Lasith Malinga top various performance charts Let's Connect
+•	AB de Villiers, Virat Kohli, and Lasith Malinga top various performance charts

+👥 Collaborators
+Special thanks to:

+Pranav Jaipurkar
+Chirag Jhumkawala
+Sandhya Hinduja
+for their guidance and contributions during the session.

+Let's Connect
 Open to feedback, collaboration, and discussion with fellow data enthusiasts and cricket fans!